-The policies in this section apply to all FNU clinical students.
+The policies in this section apply to all FNU students enrolled in the DNP program.
 Policies are listed separately for easy reference.
-All other FNU policies also apply to students during the Clinical Practicum.
+All other FNU policies also apply to students during the DNP Clinical Practicum.

-Checklist for Beginning the Clinical Practicum
+Checklist for Students Beginning the Clinical Practicum in the DNP

-The complete timeline for MSN & PGC students preparing for Clinical Bound and entry into clinical can be found in the Clinical Bound 101 Course in Canvas.
-The complete timeline for DNP students preparing for entry into clinical can be found in the DNP Clinical Prep 101 in Canvas.
+The complete timeline for DNP students preparing for entry into clinical can be found in the DNP Clinical Prep course in Canvas.
 The timeline and course in Canvas contain the most accurate and up-to-date requirements.
-Attendance at Clinical Bound is not required for the following students:
+Attendance at Clinical Bound is not required for students in the DNP program.